Mexicali Baja California, Mexico Travel Guide

 Explore the agricultural zones around Mexicali, focusing on local produce and farming practices, though formal tours are rare.

-Discover local artisans and craft markets, notably in towns like Tecate, for unique souvenirs and cultural crafts.
+Discover local artisans and local craft fairs, notably in towns like Tecate, for unique souvenirs and cultural crafts.

 Consider booking guided tours that cater to niche interests, providing a dive into Baja California’s unique offerings.